-Confluence for Startups — Editor's Take
+Confluence for Startups: Editor's Take

 Editor's Take: Confluence

-Confluence earns its place in the productivity space with a balanced feature set and active development.
+Confluence earns its place in the operations & productivity space with a balanced feature set and active development.
 What makes Confluence interesting for early-stage startups is the 1 year free Standard discount available through SaaSOffers.
 It is not the only option, but it is a defensible one for teams that fit the profile.

 Claim Confluence DealConfluence Pros